 But ultimately racism and sexism tore these movements apart, and the consequences left Black people few allies to fight the insurgent white supremacists that one by one overthrew Reconstruction governments in the South.

-This mixer aims to draw out many of these lessons for students by introducing them to individuals in the various social movements that followed the Civil War and their attempts to build alliances with one another.
+This mixer aims to draw out many of these lessons for students by introducing them to individuals in the various social movements, including the labor movement, women’s rights, and voting rights movements that followed the Civil War and their attempts to build alliances with one another.
 In the mixer, each student takes on the role of a different person involved in the social movements of the time.